-The private data is then encrypted by the client as described in
+The private data is then encrypted by the client as described in the

-serialized_processing.json, and it is then sent to the server.
+client.zip, and it is then sent to the server.
 Server-side, the FHE model inference is run on encrypted inputs using the public evaluation keys.

 The encrypted result is then returned by the server to the client, which decrypts it using its private key.
 Finally, the client performs any necessary post-processing of the decrypted result as specified in

-The server-side implementation of a Concrete-ML model follows the diagram above.
+The server-side implementation of a Concrete ML model follows the diagram above.
 The public evaluation keys sent by clients are stored.
 They are then retrieved for the client that is querying the service and used to evaluate the machine learning model stored in

 server.zip.
 Finally, the server sends the encrypted result of the computation back to the client.